Unit VIII. Healing the Soul

 lower world to find and reunite lost soul parts.
 Upon return one is

-the journey with the whole community.
-Henceforth, the world soul becomes
+during the journey with the whole community.
+Henceforth, the world

 Vision Quest